 Your PC Falling behind on Windows or driver updates

-Again you may experience performance issues on your computer if windows updates not installed for a long time or installed device drivers are outdated corrupted.
+Again you may experience performance issues on your computer if windows updates are not installed for a long time or installed device drivers are outdated or corrupted.
 New Windows and driver updates provide performance improvements, and falling behind on them may cause your PC to slow down.

 To Install the latest windows update:

 - Press Windows key + X and select settings,

 - Click on Update & security then hit the check for updates button

 - This will start to download and install the latest windows updates from the Microsoft server

 - Once done reboot your PC to apply windows updates.

 Manually update the device driver: